Floods in the United States (1900–1999): Cache la Poudre River and Crow Creek – May 1904

 In May, very heavy rains in northern Colorado and southern Wyoming caused a flood on the Cache la Poudre and Crow Creek which resulted in the loss of considerable property along them.

 Belle Fourche and Red Rivers, Spearfish and Whitewood Creeks – June 1904

-In the early part of June the Belle Fourche and other streams on the northern slope of the Black Hills were in destructive flood attaining on June 6 a gage height of about 10.9 feet and a corresponding discharge of 5,931 second-feet.
-The absolute maximum gage height during this flood was 11.25 feet and the corresponding discharge was 6,270 second-feet.
+In the early part of June the Belle Fourche and other streams on the northern slope of the Black Hills were in destructive flood attaining on June 6 a gauge height of about 10.9 feet and a corresponding discharge of 5,931 second-feet.
+The absolute maximum gauge height during this flood was 11.25 feet and the corresponding discharge was 6,270 second-feet.